The kids really got an experience they could take a big bite out of!

 The team started by introducing themselves and explaining what they do in their offices.

-AV Orthodontics explained what a healthy bite is and why it's so important.
+AV Orthodontics in Calgary explained what a healthy bite is and why it's so important.
 The practitioners also told the students that they put braces and appliances on teeth.

 She explained to the students that she cleans teeth and looks for sugar bugs, and then teaches the children how to brush and floss their teeth properly .